The Dance Council of North Texas

 - fosters training of dance educators and dance/movement therapists through workshops, intensives and school outreach programs.

 To introduce persons with different abilities to the joy and vitality of dance and movement— achieving benefit through inclusion-based arts.

 Annual Adaptive Dance Workshop and Training Programs

-For more information about our 2015 Workshop, click here.
+For more information about Workshops, click here.

 - Presented by the Dance Council in collaboration with Texas Scottish Rite Hospital for Children, this day-long workshop is designed for dance educators, studio owners, creative art therapists, and anyone interested in learning how to teach inclusion-based arts, which focuses on creating an open environment in which children and adults of all abilities can participate.
 Through lectures, demonstrations, movement experiential, and role-playing, participants will gain knowledge, confidence, and skills to use adaptive dance with a variety of populations and settings.
 Check out photos!

 - An Adaptive Dance Training Program for therapists from Our Children's House at Baylor to coincide with their Adaptive Dance Fancy Feet curriculum.
 Therapists include Pt's, OT's, Speech Therapists, and Child Life Therapists from a variety of clinics in the DFW area.
 The Dance Council funds this workshop to serve it's mission in training educators the ability to "introduce persons with disabilities the joy and vitality of dance and movement, as well as achieving benefit through inclusion-based arts."
 This workshop is conducted by two dance/movement therapists in the Dallas area currently doing this work with children, Lynn Moon Shellenberg, MPS, R-DMT, Yoga Ed, and Suzy Rossol Matheson, MA, BC-DMT, NCC.
 The workshop curriculum includes a mix of both experiential, as well as theory.